pirafrank/fpiracom/pages/projects/rebrandly_cli.md

 ### Why Rebrandly?

 Simply put, they offer unlimited short links for free, even using custom domains.
-That's a ton more compared to bit.ly which offer just 500 short links/month.
+That's a ton more compared to bit.ly which offers just 500 short links/month.

 ### Awesome!
 Requirements?

 Python 2.7 is all you need.
-I designed rebrandly_cli to work with you already have installed on your Mac, Linux, etc.
+I designed rebrandly_cli to work with what you already have installed on your Mac or Linux.
+It should work also on Windows if you install Python.

 ### How to use it?